I wish I’d done my own Advance Care Planning sooner.

 Planning ahead now means:

-Your loved ones won't have to guess what you'd want in a crisis
+• Your loved ones won't have to guess what you'd want when decisions need to be made